 Alyssa Jayne Milano (b.
-19th December 1972) is an American actress, model and former pop star.
+December 19, 1972 in New York City, New York) is an American actress, model and former pop star.

 Born in Brooklyn, New York to Italian-American parents, Alyssa started acting at a young age when she was dragged to an audition for Annie to support a friend.
 Through a familiar trope, Alyssa was the one chosen as the lead at only seven years old.
 She achieved national fame when she starred as Samantha Micelli on the sitcom Who's the Boss? at the age of eleven.